 Ai4’s program stretches across 19 stages and 50 themed tracks, including Generative AI, Agentic Systems, AI Policy, a reimagined AI Research Summit, and a “Beginner’s Summit” to onboard first-timers.
 Exhibit-hall action will formally begin Tuesday morning and run alongside daily receptions.

-Tuesday’s opening main stage will feature Shirin Ghaffery of Bloomberg News moderating a fireside chat with Geoffrey Hinton on AI, Ethics, and the Future of Humanity.
+Tuesday’s opening main stage will feature Shirin Ghaffery of Bloomberg News moderating a fireside chat with Geoffrey Hinton, who is known as the visionary godfather of AI.
+The talk is titled "AI, Ethics, and the Future of Humanity."
 The event will highlight a slate of sector tracks, live demos across the show floor, and a social-impact spotlight with Colossal Biosciences’ Ben Lamm discussing de-extinction and AI in a fireside format.

 Wednesday’s keynotes will lean into the future of perception and agents.
 Fei-Fei Li will dive into world models, spatial intelligence, and human-centered AI, followed by a Cisco fireside where President & CPO Jeetu Patel will explore what it will take to safely catalyze an “agentic AI revolution.”